kessler-frost/anvyl/README.md

-# Anvyl - Simple AI Container Management
+# Anvyl - Simple Container Management with AI

 > **Simplicity is key.** Manage your containers with plain English, not complex commands.